rtzeng/processMemChk/README.md

 -----------------------
 The process memory check will use the ps command and sort using the Resident Set Size.
 RSS doesn't include swap memory but does include the memory that is shared with other processes.
-Linux loads libraries once into memory.
+Linux loads libraries into memory one time.
 If multiple processes use the same library, then the acutal memory usage will be smaller when you subtract the library's memory usage.
 It's debateable whether the ps command will produce accurate results.
 However, with many